jameshughes89/cs102/src/site/topics/testing/unit-tests.rst

     The above tests for equality are sufficient for the purposes of this course, but they could be improved.
 Within the provided ``FriendTest`` class is a test method that makes use of ``EqualsVerifier``, which helps with testing equality on objects.
-Although this improved equality test is provided, the simpler equality tests are sufficient here.
+Although this improved equality test is provided, the simpler equality tests are fine here.
 Do note that ``EqualsVerifier`` is an external dependency that is not included with Java or IntelliJ.

         .. literalinclude:: /../test/java/FriendTest.java
             :language: java